 The price of producing an online dashboard for market research projects is getting cheaper.
 This is good news for an industry that needs to deliver data to its customers effectively.
 But, is it viable for every project?
-The simple answer is no, but things are moving in the direction.
+The simple answer may be no, but things are moving in the direction quickly.
+The CYS Platform changes what is now viable.
 It is now viable to produce online dashboards for most projects rather than just for the largest tracking studies or when you have a client with larger than average budgets.

 Just as the saying goes that “a picture paints a thousand words”, market researchers ought to be saying that “an interactive dashboard paints a thousand static PowerPoint charts”.
 Well, maybe not, but there is no question that most people would prefer to be able to interrogate their data with simple interactive tools producing easily digestible reports that can be shared with colleagues.

 Interactive tables software programs are no substitute for an online dashboard

 Interactive tabulation software packages such as Quanvert, Reflect and MerlinPlus have been available since the 1990s to allow researchers and research buyers to interrogate data in more depth.
 Although they produce in depth analyses quickly from the largest research projects, their output is a table, which may not be familiar to the CEO or the Marketing Manager.
 Newer tools have added some charting capability, but an online dashboard offers a lot more.

 Excel dashboards are no substitute for an online dashboard

 Similarly, it is possible to build quite advanced interactive dashboards in Excel, but Excel suffers from two major problems.
 Firstly, it is not quick and easy to prepare the dashboard and, secondly and more importantly, Excel doesn’t really understand market research data.
 Everyday things such as multiple response questions are foreign to Excel.

 What really matters – the 6 key aspects of market research online dashboards